World Languages

 Spanish III Honors - Grades 9 -12 - Yearlong course

 This course will continue to prepare students for placement in AP Spanish Language.
 This is an advanced course which develops the students’ ability to comprehend and use Spanish in both oral and written form.
 The entire class will be conducted, both by the teacher and students, in Spanish.
 Grammar, vocabulary, and oral expression are studied at a fast pace and in great depth with attention to expressing oneself with accurate nuances.
-At this point the student is capable of using Spanish for his/her practical use and is beginning to express opinions, emotions and other more abstract concepts.
+At this point the student is capable of using Spanish for practical use and is beginning to express opinions, emotions and other more abstract concepts.

 UC/CSU approved course